Cyprus business visa

 How do I get a business visa for Cyprus?

 There are two types of residence permits for business persons in Cyprus.
-Category C allows you to live permanently as a company owner, but you need a capital of €260,000 for approval.
+Category C is for working as self-employed in your own business, and you need a capital of about €260,000 at your disposal.

-Category E is a permanent residence permit for company employees.
-Your employer will apply for the visa and satisfy the labour market test for this residence permit.
-The employer must show that they cannot find a suitable person for the post among the local workforce.
+Category E is a permanent residence permit for employees.
+Your employer must apply for the permit and show that the job will not create undue local competition in that field.

 If by business visa you mean the "investor visa", you can get it by satisfying certain income (€50,000 annually) and investment (€300,000 in property or shares) criteria and holding a clean criminal record.
 The income amount increases for family members.